← All issues

 Friday 8th · 6:00 PM · Sequoia Conference Center

 The county's annual opportunity to prove one knows more about obscure Humboldt facts than one's neighbors.
-Victory tastes particularly sweet when achieved through knowledge of defunct sawmills.
+Proceeds support local literacy programs, which feels like a fitting arrangement.

 Saturday 9th · 9:00 PM · Humboldt Brews